iPad Air 2022 Revisited: (Still) Pro in Performance and Mini in Price

-- Super battery life
+- Features an exceptionally long battery life

-The Wi-Fi only variant starts at $599, the 5G cellular option is available from $749.
+Apple announced the iPad Air 2022 on March 8, 2022, during its Peek Performance event, and the device is available on store shelves since March 18.
+The Wi-Fi-only variant starts at $599, the 5G cellular option is available from $749.
 Both variants are available with either 64 GB or 256 GB of internal storage.

 Apple iPad Air 5 (2022) design and build quality